wp-plugins/polylang/readme.txt

 = 1.4 =

+* Add Traditionial Chinese translation contributed by [Danny](http://sofree.cc/)
 * Minimum WordPress version is now v3.5
 * Refresh translations metaboxes: now translated posts are chosen in a dropdown list
 * Check if translated archives for category, tag and post format are empty before displaying the language switcher
 * Add specific management of translated featured tag in Twenty Fourteen
 * Add the possibility not to cache homepage urls with option PLL_CACHE_HOME_URL (for users having several domains).
 * The function get_pages is now filtered by language
+* Ajax requests on frontend are now automatically detected.
+It is no more necessary to set 'pll_load_front' :)
 * Various performance improvements
 * Pre 1.2 data will be removed from DB at first upgrade at least 60 days after upgrade to 1.4
 * Removed some duplicate code between admin and frontend